 - Washing: Rinse thoroughly to remove dirt or insects.

-- Cooking: Leaves and flowers can be used in teas.
-Berries can be made into jellies, wines, or syrups.
+- Cooking: Use leaves and flowers in teas.
+Make berries into jellies, wines, or syrups.

 - Preserving: Hawthorn berries can be dried or made into preserves.